News from our work

 April 2023

-Solar refrigerators for five health stations
+Solar fridges for five health stations

-In a pilot project, the Solar Energy Foundation has installed five of the mobile solar refrigerators built in Kenya by the startup Drop Access in health stations.
+In a pilot project, the Solar Energy Foundation has installed five of the mobile solar fridges built in Kenya by the start-up Drop Access in health stations.
 With its product, the so-called VacciBox, Drop Access is also one of the African energy startups supported by our Startup|Energy initiative.
 Now Focus Online has also visited the company and its founder Norah Magero in Nairobi and published both an article and a film report.

 Stella Lunkuse, founder of SolarNation, explains solar charging technology to other Sendea members.